 The overarching goal of the Brazil Initiative is to bring faculty and alumni together with private foundations, businesses and state agencies to help Wisconsin better understand and engage with Brazil as an emerging global economy.
 The Brazil Initiative will also work to expand UW-Madison's Study Abroad Programs in Brazil.
 This initiative builds on Wisconsin's long-standing involvement with Brazil.
 Portuguese language instruction at UW-Madison goes back almost 70 years and the Summer Intensive Portuguese Institute, supported by the U.S. Department of Education's Title VI program, has been offered since 1985.

-Professor Severino Albuquerque, from the Department of Spanish and Portuguese, is the appointed faculty lead and director of the Brazil Initiative for 2009-2011.
-Professor Albuquerque has convened a faculty steering committee to oversee the activities of the Brazil Initiative.
+Professor Severino Albuquerque (Department of Spanish and Portuguese) is the appointed faculty lead and director of the Brazil Initiative.
+A faculty steering committee has been convened to oversee the activities of the Brazil Initiative.